tanikush/dora-pipeline/README.md

 A modern, **production-ready DORA Metrics Dashboard** built with React 19 that visualizes DevOps Research & Assessment metrics in real-time.
 Track Deployment Frequency, Lead Time, Change Failure Rate, and Success Rate with an elegant, responsive UI connected to AWS backend services.

+⚠️ Note:
+AWS resources have been removed after testing to avoid ongoing costs.
+Current GitHub Actions may show failed status due to inactive services.

 ---

 ## 📸 Architecture Daigram